tomasbures93/ApplyLog/README.md

 - 22.05.2025
   - Identity Added ( User can Register and Login )
   - Added an option between SQLite and SQLserver

-## ✨ Features

-- ✅ Create, edit, and delete job applications
-- 📌 Track the status of each application
-- 📝 Manage your personal TODOs to keep track of tasks
-- 🔍 Search TODOs by name or applications by company name
-- 📊 Visualize data with Google ChartsAPI:
-  - 🌍 GeoChart for geographical data
-  - 🥧 PieChart for visualizing task distribution and application stats
-- 🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app

-## 📅 Planned Features / Roadmap

-Here's what’s coming in future versions of Apply Log
-- 1.7 🌍 Scrap GeoCharts from google and use Leaflet bibliothek
-- 1.8	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API
-- 1.9 💻 Responsive Design
-- 2.0	📎 Document Storage – Upload and manage your CV and other documents ( maybe )

-## 🚀 Tech Stack

-- C#
-- ASP.NET Core MVC
-- Entity Framework Core
-- SQL / SQLite
-- Bootstrap 5
-- Google ChartsAPI
-- Arbeitsagentur Jobsuche API

 ## 💻 Getting Started